dhargitai/lattixiq/docs/architecture.md

 ### **3. RoadmapStep**

 - **Purpose:** Represents a single, ordered step within a Roadmap, linking to a specific Mental Model or Bias.
+Also stores the user's implementation plan for this step.
 - **Key Attributes:**
     - `id` (UUID): Primary key.
     - `roadmap_id` (UUID): Foreign key linking to the `Roadmap` table.
     - `knowledge_content_id` (UUID): Foreign key linking to the `KnowledgeContent` table.
     - `status` (Enum: `locked`, `unlocked`, `completed`): The user's progress on this step.
     - `order` (Integer): The numerical order of the step within the roadmap (e.g., 1, 2, 3...).
+    - `plan_situation` (Text, Nullable): The context where the user plans to apply the concept (e.g., "During morning team meetings").
+    - `plan_trigger` (Text, Nullable): The specific cue that will prompt the action (e.g., "When I feel the urge to interrupt").
+    - `plan_action` (Text, Nullable): The intended response (e.g., "I'll write my thought down and wait for a pause").
+    - `plan_created_at` (Timestamp, Nullable): When the plan was created.
 - **TypeScript Interface:**

     ```tsx